A Preterist Commentary on Revelation 16: Summary and Highlights

-Revelation 16:12 Commentary: Jerusalem is called Egypt, Sodom and Babylon in the Apocalypse.
+Revelation 16:12 Preterist Commentary: Jerusalem is called Egypt, Sodom and Babylon in the Apocalypse.

 Jerusalem is given three names throughout the text of the Apocalypse.
 In Revelation 11:8, Jerusalem is called Egypt because it had been afflicted with the plagues of Exodus in Revelation 8, Revelation 9 and Revelation 16.
 In Revelation 11:8, it is also called Sodom because, as stated in Revelation 13:13, it was punished by fire from heaven and later burned to the ground.
 Jerusalem is also called Babylon beginning in Revelation 14:8.
 This verse, corresponding with Revelation 9:14, indicates one reason why.

-Revelation 16:12 Commentary: The Kings of the East are Sohaemus and Antiochus.
+Preterism, A Commentary of Revelation 16:12: The Kings of the East are Sohaemus and Antiochus.
 Both Men Ruled Kingdoms along the Euphrates to the East of Patmos and the Seven Churches of Asia Minor.
 They aided Titus’ Army in the Siege of Jerusalem.